Ankush1505/Real-Estate-Landing/README.md

 # 🏡 Real Estate Landing Page

-A responsive and professional landing page built for a real estate agency as part of my assignment.
+A responsive and professional landing page was built for a real estate agency as part of my assignment.
 This page is designed to help potential buyers easily navigate available services and contact the agency.

 ---